Charles Bruno, Esq.

 After his initial five years of practice in Bethlehem, PA, Chuck moved his office back to Easton, PA where his roots were and practiced law with the legendary Charles H. Spaziani, Esq.
 While working together with Mr. Spaziani, Chuck further developed his devotion to serving his community and representing many working class individuals and their families.

 In 1998, Chuck was appointed as the Township Solicitor to represent the community of Palmer Township, the local municipality where he has lived most of his life.
-Chuck continues to serve as the Township Solicitor and represents Palmer Township on various legal matters.
-As the Township Solicitor, Chuck regularly appears on behalf of Palmer Township at public meetings held at night where he acts as the attorney for the Palmer Township Board of Supervisors and the Palmer Township Planning Commission.
+Chuck served as the Township Solicitor for over 23 years.
+As the Township Solicitor, Chuck regularly appeared on behalf of Palmer Township at public meetings held at night where he acted as the attorney for the Palmer Township Board of Supervisors and the Palmer Township Planning Commission.

 In 2007, Chuck formed a law partnership with Jim Pfeiffer, Esq. dedicated to representing individuals and their families who have suffered physical, emotional, or financial hardships.
 When Jim accepted an appointment from the Governor of New Jersey as the Warren County Prosecutor in November 2019, Chuck formed Bruno Law and continued to serve clients in Pennsylvania and New Jersey.
 Many times, individuals and local businesses need other people to stand up for their rights and individual freedoms, and that is what Chuck and the team at Bruno Law strive to do each and every day.